Human Sexuality Backgrounder

 Underlying all other positions of the denomination is the constitutional principle of “Inclusiveness of the Church” in the Book of Discipline: “The United Methodist Church is a part of the church universal, which is one Body in Christ.
 The United Methodist Church acknowledges that all persons are of sacred worth.
 All persons without regard to race, color, national origin, status or economic condition shall be eligible to attend its worship services, participate in its programs, receive the sacraments, upon baptism be admitted as baptized members, and upon taking vows declaring the Christian faith, become professing members in any local church in the connection. …”

 The United Methodist Church’s statements on sexuality have been developed by General Conference, the denomination’s top lawmaking assembly and the only body that speaks for the full church.
 Every four years, delegates from around the world meet to revise the Book of Discipline and Book of Resolutions.
 The Book of Discipline is the denomination’s book of rules.
 The Book of Resolutions is not legally binding but serves as a guide for the church for reference, encouragement, study and support.

 The issue of homosexuality was first openly debated in the church at the 1972 General Conference, four years after the Methodist and Evangelical United Brethren churches joined to form The United Methodist Church.
 Issues related to sexuality have continued to be debated at General Conference gatherings since then.
-General Conference last met in Tampa, Fla., in 2012, and it will meet next in Portland, Ore., in 2016.
+General Conference last met in Portland, Ore., in 2016 and will next meet in a special session in St. Louis, Missouri in 2019.